ilhan-ssst/CS110/README.md

-# University Coursework Repository - CS110 Programming and Problem Solving
+# CS110 Programming and Problem Solving

-Welcome to my SSST Coursework Repository!
+Welcome to my SSST Repository!
 This repository contains various homework assignments, projects, and materials from my classes.
 Feel free to explore and use any of the resources provided here.

 ## Table of Contents